parameshbabu/iot-adk-addonkit/Tools/README.md

 ## What's new in 7.0

 * Supports Windows 10 IoT Core version 10.0.17763.1577 (11B update) onwards.
 * Support of OEM Signed drivers for retail images : The scripts are updated to support generation of appropriate sample oem certificates and sample projects updated to showcase the oem signing process.
-The core image building processes are not changed and additional requirements are now enforced for supporting oem signed drivers in  retail images.
-* New requirements are
-    * Secure boot and Device guard features are mandatory to support oem signed drivers
-    * Device guard policy signer
-      * should be a root certificate or PCAs directly off the root
-      * should be at least RSA3k and use SHA256 as the digest algorithm
-    * The root certs should be included in the image

 * Changes to functions
     * New-IoTOEMCerts